-There are No Darth of Places to choose from for stay in Kodaikanal.
+There are no Darth of Places to choose from for a stay in Kodaikanal.
 There are many Luxurious and Budget Hotels in Kodaikanal near the Lake which you can prefer according to your preferences.
-I divided my 4 nights stay between Budget and Luxury.
+I divided my 4-night stay between Budget and Luxury.
 If you are a solo traveler, Zostel is the best choice for a Budget hotel in Kodaikanal.

 I wanted to experience sunrise every day during my stay in Kodaikanal; I preferred Villa Retreat near Coaker’s Walk for 2 Nights and it turned out one of the Best Places to stay in Kodaikanal.
-For the rest of 2 Nights, I stayed at Hilltop Towers near Kodaikanal Lake.
+For the rest of the 2 days in Kodaikanal, I stayed at Hilltop Towers near Kodaikanal Lake.
 Both hotels offer amazing amenities and the best services.
-Other Kodaikanal resorts you can check are Misty Cove, Lilly’s Valley resort, Kodai resort for an amazing stay in Kodaikanal.
+For other Kodaikanal resorts, you can check out Misty Cove, Lilly’s Valley resort, and Kodai resort for an amazing stay in Kodaikanal.

 Best Month to Visit Kodaikanal